Let’s set the scene. 🎭

 And since ClickUp Docs stay automatically updated and save your version history, your Project Execution Template will always act as a reliable source of truth for the project team to refer back to at any time. 😍

-3. Align on goals from the get-go
+3. Align on project execution goals

 This isn’t just about agreeing on the final project deliverables, it’s about knowing how the project ties into your organization’s long-term vision.